SimoneDiLeo/SimoneDiLeo.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a **Phd student in Management and Industrial engineering** at **Sapienza University of Rome** with a focus on non parametric frontier analysis.
+I am currently a  **Resarch Fellow** at **Sapienza University of Rome** with a focus on non parametric frontier analysis.
+I have a Phd in Management and Industrial engineering with a strong focus on data driven policy analysis.
 I work also in ETL, Data Analysis, Text Mining, Data visualization and infographics, etc...
 I don't think there's a position for the jobs I've done in the past... let's just say I do a little bit of everything in the data environment.